Skip to content

 Binary resolution

-By default, no-mistakes resolves agent: auto by checking for supported agents on your PATH in this order:
+By default, no-mistakes resolves agent: auto by checking for supported native agents on your PATH in this order:

 1. claude